 Always drive with the doors locked and the windows rolled up.
 Keep your valuables out of sight.

-Overland travel outside of urban centres should be undertaken in convoys of at least two vehicles, ideally four-wheel drive vehicles.
+Only undertake overland travel outside of urban centres in convoys of at least two vehicles, ideally four-wheel drive vehicles.

-Door-to-door taxis are scarce and expensive, so it is advisable to hire a car with driver.
+Door-to-door taxis are scarce and expensive, so you should try to hire a car with driver.
 Local drivers can overcome the problem of few parking spaces and can negotiate heavy traffic and the idiosyncrasies of local traffic flows, including any accident.